moelomda/Embedded-Linux/Embedded_Linux_Concepts/Kernel/Part1/readme.md

 **Error Handling:**

 - I included the `perror` function, which is often used in user space programs for printing error messages along with their descriptions.
-However, in the kernel, error handling might be different, and `perror` is not commonly used in kernel code.

 **LCD Device Driver Function:**